 The one thing parents ask me – who are concerned about travelling with kids – is if there was one piece of advice I would give them, what would it be?

-There are so many hacks I could suggest from making sure you have packing lists to not putting too much pressure on your kids to be as excited as you are about a particular event or place because ultimately they won’t be.
+There are so many hacks I could suggest from making sure you have packing lists (read here for the ultimate checklist) to not putting too much pressure on your kids to be as excited as you are about a particular event or place because ultimately they won’t be.

 But if I had to offer just one nugget of gold it would be: Try to relax and go with the flow.
 Rigid routines are just not going to work when you’re away.
 And being tied to a baby’s nap and feeding times at specific-on-the-dot timings will only cause you stress and anxiety.
 The whole point of getting away from it all is just that – so bear with one week or even two of unusual eating habits and up and down sleep times, because they will soon be put right when you return home.

-And as an added bonus, instead of just getting my answer, I thought I would gather together all my wonderful family travel blogging buddies to also share their pearls of wisdom, too.
-You’ll be hard-pressed to find such good advice from people in the know all in one place, so enjoy and take note…
+And as an added bonus, instead of just getting my answer, I thought I would gather together all my wonderful family travel blogging buddies to also share their pearls of wisdom, too, about travel with kids.
+You’ll be hard-pressed to find such good advice from people in the know all in one place, so enjoy and take note as below are not only top travel hacks for parents, but toddler travel hacks and baby travel hacks, too.

 Jenny Eaves from Monkey and Mouse